2020–2021 Postdoctoral Fellowship Program (funded/partially funded)

 We welcome applications both from senior scholars and from recent graduates.
 AKPIA Fellows and Associates have an affiliation with Harvard University's Department of History of Art and Architecture (HAA).
 They are free to pursue their own research; they are expected to present a public lecture on their research project as part of the AKPIA lecture series A Forum for Islamic Art and Architecture; they are also expected to submit an article based on the research at Harvard for consideration by the editor for publication in Muqarnas.
 AKPIA Fellows and Associates have access to all Harvard University libraries, museums, and facilities; they are also welcome to audit Harvard seminars, if they so choose.

 Applicants must have a doctoral degree (PhD, DPhil, or equivalent).
 A solid command of written and spoken English is required (the AKPIA lecture will be delivered in English).
 Fellows and Associates must remain in Cambridge for the duration of the appointment.

-Application materials must be submitted in hard copy or (preferably) via email in a single message; the Committee will not consider incomplete applications or applications submitted after the deadline: April 1, 2020.
+Application materials must be submitted via email in a single message; the Committee will not consider incomplete applications or applications submitted after the deadline: April 1, 2020.
 (Please note that, because of the ongoing COVID-19 Coronavirus situation, hard copies to be delivered by mail services will experience delays; if you have already submitted your application materials this way, email firstname.lastname@example.org immediately)